-An integrated intervention strategy (EC, 2007) on urban and metropolitan territories that implies "an overcoming of the sectorial approach in favor of an integrated approach to urban complexity" (Maciocco, 2015), through a series of actions adapted to the speed of urban transformations, able to innovate tools and procedures of the plan and the project and to define a new paradigm for urban planning policies, a process method able to stimulate large processes of transformation of the city and of its public spaces.
+An integrated intervention strategy (EC, 2007) on urban and metropolitan territories that implies "an overcoming of the sectorial approach in favor of an integrated approach to urban complexity" (Maciocco, 2015).
+This will be made possible thanks to a series of actions to be carried out on the speed of urban transformations, able to innovate tools and procedures of the plan and the project and to define a new paradigm for urban planning policies.
+We are talking about a process method able to stimulate large processes of transformation of the city and of its public spaces.